nicobrinkkemper/gabr.sh/README.md

 ## Flags

 Gabr does not require any flags.
-Gabr does however stops on any argument that starts with a dash (-)
+Gabr stops on any argument that starts with a dash (-).
+Be aware that gabr will stop no questions asked and run the last function of fn.